ejabbered/slpkg/README.rst

 Upgrade
 -------

-Since the version '2.1.4' you can update slpkg itself with '# slpkg update slpkg'.
+Since the version '2.1.4' you can update slpkg itself with the command '# slpkg update slpkg'.
 In each slpkg upgrade you will have to keep track of changes to the configuration files in the directory '/etc/slpkg'.